 From the middle of the glutes, you are going work up into the back corner of your pelvis and glutes, along the ridge of iliac crest hunting for trigger points across the top of glute max and the posterior fibres of your glute med.

-If you're not already in agony and feeling up for a challenge take the ball and roll further around from the TFL, lying flat on your belly and release the psoas.
+If you're not already in agony and feeling up for a challenge take the ball and roll further around towards the groin from your TFL, lying flat on your belly and release the psoas.
 For this the goal is to be just inside the hip bone.